ksteinfe/fresh_eyes_web/src/explorations.md

 ---
-title: Fresh Eyes
+title: SG 2018 Workshop Explorations
 subtitle: Applying Machine Learning to Generative Architectural Design
-keystone: img/index/eyee_black_50.gif
-attribution: Prepared by Adam Menges, Lobe.ai; Kat Park, SOM; Kyle Steinfeld, UC Berkeley; Samantha Walker, SOM
+attribution: Prepared by Adam Menges, Lobe.ai; Kat Park, SOM; Kyle Steinfeld, UC Berkeley; Samantha Walker, SOM; List all participants here
-copyright: Copyright &copy; 2018 Adam Menges, Kat Park, Kyle Steinfeld, and Samantha Walker
+copyright: Copyright &copy; 2018 Adam Menges, Kat Park, Kyle Steinfeld, and Samantha Walker, and all participants
 ---

 This workshop cluster, a part of the [2018 Smart Geometry Conference](https://www.smartgeometry.org/sg18/) hosted by the [University of Toronto](https://www.daniels.utoronto.ca/), brings recent developments in machine learning (ML) to bear on generative architectural design.
 To improve the utility of artificial intelligence as a creative partner for design, we have brought together experts from architectural design practice, ML engineering, and design methods research.